 When your elderly parent refuses assisted living or other forms of senior living, it can be incredibly stressful for the rest of the family.
 While you may be very frustrated, think about the following for a moment: Your parents or in-laws grew up in a different time.
-Consider what senior care was like back in the 1940s and 50s, or further back during the Great Depression.
+Consider what senior care was like back in the 1940s and 50s or during the Great Depression.
 It was a terrifying time, and your senior parents were living in it.
-These were your parents’ most impressionable and formative years.
+These were your parents' most impressionable and formative years.

 Back then, "old folk's homes" had a different reputation.
 They were a last-ditch effort for families who couldn't afford to care for their senior family members.
 Given this mindset, it's easy to see why so many seniors are terrified of the assisted living concept.